Fareham Men's Shed Menu

 My journey with bladder cancer

-A man and more importantly possibly, his wife, have agreed to give us a talk on how they have dealt with the news that he was diagnosed with bladder cancer.
+A man and more importantly possibly, his wife, agreed to give us a talk on how they dealt with the news that he was diagnosed with bladder cancer.
 He kindly offered to give this presentation back in July of last year but as ever, things got in the way and since then he has found that he now has prostate cancer as well.
 Luckily as with the bladder cancer, the prostate cancer has been found relatively early and his consultant is fairly confident treatment will resolve the issue.

 As Chris H keeps telling us - we only have one chance at this life - so the more that we know about things like this, the better we will be prepared to act in a timely manner to make the best of this one.